mdiviesti/Basic-Fantasy-RPG-API/README.md

 ```
 {
     "/all/names": "Get all the race names from the dataset",
-    "/all/races": "Gell all records for all races in the database",
+    "/all/races": "Get all records for all races in the database",
     "/core/names": "Get only core race names from the dataset",
-    "/core/races": "Gell records for all the core races in the database",
+    "/core/races": "Get records for all the core races in the database",
     "/races/name/:name": "Replace :name with a race name to get that race's specific records"
 }
 ```